ROCm/omnitrace/docs/how-to/understanding-omnitrace-output.rst

 Omnitrace outputs a ``metadata.json`` file.
-This metadata file contains information about the settings, environment variables, output files, and info about the system and the run:
+This metadata file contains information about the settings, environment variables, output files, and info about the system and the run, as follows:

 * Hardware cache sizes
 * Physical CPUs
 * Hardware concurrency
 * CPU model, frequency, vendor, and features
 * Launch date and time
-* Memory maps (e.g. shared libraries)
+* Memory maps (for example, shared libraries)
 * Output files
 * Environment variables
 * Configuration settings